ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/06--architectural-design-patterns/06-3--serverless--localstack--awscli-local--awscli/README.md

   ...
   ```

-- Before using the Function URL, test the function by invoking it directly
+- Before using the Lambda function URL, test the function by invoking it directly
   ```unix
   $ awslocal lambda invoke --function-name lambda_function_square \
     --payload '{"number": 6}' output.txt